 Main types of work permits in Belgium

-Process for applying for a type B work permit
+Application procedure for a type B work permit

-• Copy of a diploma of higher education or professional qualification
+- Diploma of higher education or copy of professional qualification document

-• Employment contract or job offer from a Belgian employer
+- Employment contract or job offer from a Belgian employer

-Features of the process
+Features of the process:

 What is the Belgium work visa?